veereshbeeram/Inscription/README.md

 In the website folder the css,js & images folders are empty.
 The code in these folders originally came from a purchased theme & hence copyrighted.

-Visit inscription.veereshbeeram.info for the sample implementation.
+Visit http://inscription.veereshbeeram.info for the sample implementation.

 Authors
 ===========